seven1240/trainer-studio-opensource/README.md

 ## Thanks

-We borrowed (or, stealed) some ideas and codes from <http://wiki.freeswitch.org/wiki/FSComm>.
+We borrowed (or, stole) some ideas and codes from <http://wiki.freeswitch.org/wiki/FSComm>.